ntorbica/bct/README.md

 install_github("ntorbica/bct/Package")

+The pipeline is launched as follows:

+BCT(gui = T)
+This command calls the pipeline with a tcl/tk guided user interface (gui).
+If the pipeline fails, it is recommended to launch the pipeline with terminal inputting:

+BCT(gui = F)
+It is also advised to save the pipeline output to a variable:

+bct.results <- BCT()

 A user manual is in production.
 Supplementary material, such as example data or descriptions, are found in the 'Data' directory.